Planet Citizens, Planet Scientists

 Acting to Enforce Nation Climate Plan Promises

-Bill says his career followed the example of his favorite "TV teacher"
+--- Bill says his career, so full of science that lights up minds, follows the example of his favorite "TV teacher"

-Watching Bill is watching a torch being passed forward.
-A light, a love of science.
 Many years ago I was fortunate to edit Don Herbert, who was Mr. Wizard on NBC then Nickelodeon.
-I was a young editor in NYC and Don as Mr. Wizard, and a master teacher, taught me about science as we did our books.
-His "hands-on" Book-Labs were designed to inspire kids, to take what was in their everyday lives and to show them, scientifically, how observations and facts can bring understanding of scientific truths, theories and the "big picture".
+I was a young editor in NYC and Don as Mr. Wizard, and master teacher, taught me about science as we did our books.
+His "hands-on" Book-Labs were designed to inspire kids, to take what was in young student everyday lives and to show them, scientifically, how observations and facts can bring understanding of scientific truths, theories and the "Big Picture".

 Mr Wizard - Don Herbert.png